You have no items in your shopping basket.

 Benefits of addressing burnout

 Addressing burnout can result in numerous benefits, from improved employee well-being and reduced turnover to increased productivity and job satisfaction.
-The quality of care provided can also improve, a crucial factor for patient outcomes within the health and social care sector.
+The quality of care provided can also improve, which is crucial for patient outcomes within the health and social care sector.

 Conclusion and recommendations